golemfactory/golem-docs/src/pages/docs/golem-js/reference/support-new-docs/classes/executor_executor.TaskExecutor.md

 ▸ **run**<`OutputType`\>(`worker`): `Promise`<`undefined` \| `OutputType`\>

-Run task - allows to execute a single worker function on the Golem network with a single provider.
+Run task - allows to execute a single worker function on the Golem Network with a single provider.

 #### Type parameters